learn-static/hist-320/content/2-dh.md

 Ok, so that's all pretty abstract, isn't it?
 Let's get more specific to our context:

-We're going to take each text corpus (20th century State of the Union texts and Party Platform texts, respectively), input them into a topic modeling tool, and that tool is going to analyze and cluster groupings of words based on the probability that they share a similar "theme" or "topic."
+We're going to take each text corpus (20th-century State of the Union texts and Party Platform texts, respectively), input them into a topic modeling tool, and that tool is going to analyze and cluster groupings of words based on the probability that they share a similar "theme" or "topic."
 The tool is then going to output each of these groupings of text, and we are going to read each grouping and determine if we can interpret and label it as a "topic" that is present across our corpus.

 In this scenario, a **topic** is defined as a group of words that have a high likelihood of clustering together.